joelvonrotz/BSc-electrical-engineering/README.md

 All my most important summaries and notes of my bachelor in electrical engineering.
 The summaries are a mix between English and German, but are mostly written in German.

+## Tools used

+The majority of all the summaries are written using [Quarto](https://quarto.org/).
+It's neato and I've used it for quite some time.

+## Template used

+All of the document formats are written by me.
+If you want to use the template, it's inside `template/summary`.

 ## `cmbright`

 When using the TinyTex-Distribution (which is just a smaller TexLive with less packages), the `cmbright` package doesn't work with specific configuration (I think it has something to do with the `multicol` package), giving out an *auto expansion* error.